Bedourie Pisé House

-Bedourie Pisé House is a heritage-listed house and archaelogical site at 5 Herbert Street, Bedourie, Shire of Diamantina, Queensland, Australia.
+Bedourie Pisé House is a heritage-listed house and archaeological site at 5 Herbert Street, Bedourie, Shire of Diamantina, Queensland, Australia.
 It was built in 1897.
-It is also known as Bedourie Pisé House and Aboriginal Tracker's Hut and Bedourie Mud Hut.
+It is also known as Bedourie Pisé House, Aboriginal Tracker's Hut and Bedourie Mud Hut.
 It was added to the Queensland Heritage Register on 31 May 2019.

 History

 The Bedourie Pisé House was built in 1897 as the residence of Mary Brodie, local landowner and proprietor of Bedourie's Royal Hotel.
 The use of pisé (rammed earth construction) was an uncommon form of building in Queensland.
 The building was used as a dwelling, a council meeting place and possibly a temporary hotel, but fell into disrepair before being purchased by the Diamantina Shire Council and restored in the early 21st century.
 Moved to stand behind the Pisé House in 2011, the Aboriginal Tracker's Hut was built at the Bedourie Police Station in 1947 as lodgings for police tracker Doctor Jack and his wife Norah.
 The shelter is typical of the accommodation standard built for Aboriginal trackers employed by the Queensland police in the 20th century.

 The small, isolated town of Bedourie is located near Eyre Creek in the Channel Country flood plains of central western Queensland, approximately 1130 km west of Rockhampton and 1182 km north of Adelaide.
 The town is on the edge of the traditional lands of the Wangkamadla, Pitta Pitta, Mithaka, and Wangkangurru people.
 These people retained important knowledge of soaks, vital in the often dry country.
 Soaks or soakage or native wells) are hollows dug in freely permeable sediments, which allow water to seep through and soak in.
 Clean water can be dug up from the hollows.
 Sharing knowledge of the soaks was essential for survival and care of the land.
 Aboriginal people also used the major rivers, particularly the Georgina River, as water supply, travel route, and source of Dreaming stories.

 The area now encompassing Bedourie was a meeting place, exchange centre and distribution area for pituri, a hallucinogenic plant containing high levels of nicotine.
 The country between the Georgina and Mulligan rivers was the primary source of pituri, which was used in hunting, ceremonies, and recreationally.
 This placed it at the centre of an important trade route, with people travelling hundreds of kilometres to the area to exchange high quality stone axes from Cloncurry and Mount Isa, medicines, and sea shells for pituri.
 The route was also significant for social and ritual trade, where songs, ceremonies, and knowledge were exchanged.